Noahkimtai/Jipin/README.md

-# Jipin
+## Jipin
-A way to bookmark all the interesting places you have been to using client side processing.
+This is a web based solution to bookmark all the interesting places you have been to using client side processing.
+### Libraries
+Leaflet